upbound/crossplane.github.io/content/v1.9/guides/vault-as-secret-store.md

 ---
 title: Vault as an External Secret Store
-toc: true
 weight: 230
-indent: true
 ---

-# Using Vault as an External Secret Store

 This guide walks through the steps required to configure Crossplane and its Providers to use [Vault] as an [External Secret Store].
 For the sake of